-- When we identify a misalignment either during the reporting year or over a period of time between maximum remuneration outcomes and company performance; - When the company has not clearly outlined the correlation between the remuneration scheme and shareholder value;

-- If a salary increase has been awarded of greater than 10% without a reasonable explanation. - When disclosure is less than market best practice, including where the company requests permission not to disclose individual director's remuneration; - Where the company uses discretion in awarding a one-off variable pay award without sufficient explanation; - Where the company has not disclosed a sufficient explanation for a retention or recruitment payment, or where a recruitment payment is not performance based; - If we determine that remuneration is high in relative to peers without appropriate rationale or explanation, including the selection and appropriateness of the company's selected peers; - When vesting conditions are not deemed appropriate or sufficiently challenging; - Where no mention of the use of performance criteria for the vesting of long-term awards is provided or the company states there will not be any disclosure of performance criteria; - In situations where the long-term incentive plan allows for re-testing, or the company amends performance criteria retrospectively during the term of the scheme; - Where less than 50% of a long-term incentive award is subject to performance conditions, or have a total vesting period of less than 3 years; - If the company has used a benchmarking exercise as an reason to raise the pay of executives without wider explanation; - When the salary of an incoming Chief Executive is positioned higher than that of their predecessor without an adequate explanation; - If the company does not respond to shareholder concerns that have been raised in a previous vote upon remuneration; - Pension contribution rates exceed 30% of fixed salary, particularly where the company has not outlined a policy to align pension contributions with the wider workforce.; - When multi-year guarantees for salary increase, bonuses or equity compensation have been provided. - In markets where clawback policies are best practice, we may vote against any scheme where a clawback provision is not part of the remuneration scheme.
-Application of this requirement is for the following markets: USA; Canada; UK; Germany; Austria; Denmark; Italy; Spain; Greece; Switzerland; Netherlands; Israel. - Where we identify that a material ESG failing has not been take into account by the company during the awarding of incentive awards.
+- When we identify a misalignment either during the reporting year or over a period of time between maximum remuneration outcomes and company performance; - When the company has not clearly outlined the correlation between the remuneration scheme and shareholder value; - If a salary increase has been awarded of greater than 10% without a reasonable explanation; - When disclosure is less than market best practice, including where the company requests permission not to disclose individual director's remuneration; - Where the company uses discretion in awarding a oneoff variable pay award without sufficient explanation; - Where the company has not disclosed a sufficient explanation for a retention or recruitment payment, or where a recruitment payment is not performance based; - If we determine that remuneration is high in relation to peers without appropriate rationale or explanation, including the selection and appropriateness of the company's selected peers; - When vesting conditions are not deemed appropriate or sufficiently challenging; - Where no mention of the use of performance criteria for the vesting of long-term awards is provided or the company states there will not be any disclosure of performance criteria: - In situations where the long-term incentive plan allows for re-testing, or the company amends performance criteria retrospectively during the term of the scheme; - Where less than 50% of a long-term incentive award is subject to performance conditions, or have a total vesting period of less than 3 years; - If the company has used a benchmarking exercise as an reason to raise the pay of executives without wider explanation; - When the salary of an incoming Chief Executive is positioned higher than that of their predecessor without an adequate explanation; - If the company does not respond to shareholder concerns that have been raised in a previous vote upon remuneration; - Where we identify that a material ESG failing has not been taken into account by the company during the awarding of incentive awards. - Pension contribution rates exceed 30% of fixed salary, particularly where the company has not outlined a policy to align pension contributions with the wider workforce: - When multi-year guarantees for salary increase, bonuses or equity compensation have been provided; - In markets where clawback policies are best practice, we may vote against any scheme where a clawback provision is not part of the remuneration scheme.